Little River Band is finally returning to Southwest Florida when Hertz Arena in Estero hosts them on Sunday, March 28.

 Worldwide album and CD sales now top 30 million.
 And in 1982, LRB set a record for having had Top 10 hits for six consecutive years – In fact, they were the very first band to achieve that remarkable plateau.
 According to BMI, “Reminiscing” has garnered rare status with over 5 million air plays on American radio, and “Lady” is close behind with over 4 million air plays.

-In 2020, Wayne Nelson (a former SW Florida resident) observed a 40-year affiliation with the band.
+In 2020, Wayne Nelson (a former Southwest Florida resident) observed a 40-year affiliation with the band.
 In 1981, Nelson was recognized by world renowned Beatles producer Sir George Martin whom, while producing Time Exposure, chose Nelson to record lead vocals on two of the band’s biggest hits, “The Night Owls” and “Take It Easy On Me.”
 To date, Nelson’s vocal and bass guitar talents are included on 23 Little River Band albums/CDs.

 Looking back on the past 40 years, Nelson said most likely his predominant memory is a concert on his 30th birthday (June 1, 1980).
 It was a stadium show in Munich, Germany, in front of 125,000 people.
 The concert also included Fleetwood Mac, Bob Marley and Don McLean.
 A cold, windy and rainy day, the skies parted for about an hour while LRB took the stage, recalls Nelson.

 Nelson says he and his band mates enjoy meeting fans after each show (something they do nearly every time) and hearing about the memories and meeting the multi-generational audiences for which they perform.

 Besides Nelson’s 40th year, 2020 marked his 20th wedding anniversary to his wife (Rhonda) and the 45th anniversary of Little River Band.